- About DC Prep

 - Get Involved

-COVID-19 UPDATE (7/30): In light of the evolving public health guidance and input from families, all DC Prep students and staff will participate in virtual learning and teaching through the end of the first quarter (October 30th).
+In light of the evolving public health guidance and input from families, virtual learning will continue through December 2020.
+We will continue to update this page and our social media channels with information on SY20-21 as it becomes available.
 As we approach the end of October, we will reassess safety conditions to determine whether it will be possible to shift to a hybrid instructional offering.

 We care deeply about this community-- as people, as learners, as dreamers and doers.
 Schools provide a range of important supports beyond instruction.
 We are committed to providing those supports-- meals, mental health supports and more-- even though we are not able to run the hybrid model as we had planned.
 We are confident in our team’s ability to provide a high-quality virtual learning offering for all students-- PreSchool through 8th grade--and look forward to sharing more details soon.